 The members of the Compensation Committee include Messrs.
-Joel Girsky, E. Donald Shapiro, S. Robert Foley and Joseph P. Franklin.
-(As noted above, General Franklin will resign from the Compensation Committee effective September 30, 2004.)
+Joel Girsky, E. Donald Shapiro, S. Robert Foley and Richard Schwartz.
 The Compensation Committee reviews and, with any changes it believes appropriate, approves the Company's executive compensation.

 The general goals of the Compensation Committee are to: (i) attract, motivate, and retain effective and highly qualified executives; (ii) strengthen the common interests of management and stockholders through executive stock ownership; (iii) promote the Company's long- and short-term strategic goals and human resource strategies; (iv) recognize and award individual contributions to the Company's performance; and (v) reflect compensation practices of comparable companies.